bluzi/paipu/README.md

 ## paipu
-Piapue is Japanese for Pipe, and it's also pipes library for Node.
+Piapue is Japanese for Pipe, and it's also a pipes library for Node.

 ### Install
 ```